I Never Had To Sell, Persuade Or Negotiate To Grow My Consulting Business

 Instead of developing short-lived content with the aim of telling potential clients how great we were (which would have been a darn uphill battle), I always focused on sharing deep experience and knowledge.
 The teacher in me kept asking:

-Marketing yourself as a consultant is surprisingly easy!
-Share your unique stories and experiences in an authentic and passionate way and you will organically create a strong and loyal client base!
+Marketing in the consulting field is surprisingly easy!
+Consultancies simply need to share their unique stories and experiences in an authentic and passionate way and they will organically create a strong and loyal client base!

 At the risk of sounding arrogant, I’ve always been surprised that by sharing my stories from the front line I was able to outperform the visibility of thousands of top consultants at Deloitte globally.

 The more content I shared, the bigger the results, the easier to grow the consulting business.

 It’s a little bit like a real estate developer: the bigger the assets, the bigger the results.
 I’ve always considered my content to be the assets of my library.

 Recommended reading: Why You Should Share Your Expertise To Grow Your Consulting Business